-If a transaction is declined, the cardholder may contact the program coordinator or manager in Card Services, Accounts Payable for assistance.
+If a transaction is declined, the cardholder may contact the program coordinator or manager in Payments—Card Services for assistance.
 The cardholder may also contact the procurement card issuing bank’s customer service department to determine the reason the card was declined.
 The customer service telephone number is located on the back of the procurement card.

 Provide the supplier with the following billing address for all procurement card transactions:

 Encourage the supplier to ship the material in accordance with University shipping procedures and discount contracts.
 See BPPM 80.28.

 Provide a complete shipping address, including name, department, building, and room number.
 Use the street location of the campus central receiving department, if available.

 To WSU Pullman

 For orders shipped or mailed to a WSU Pullman department, instruct the vendor to include a departmental attention name, the name of the department, and the location of the department.
 See the label template below for WSU Pullman.

 When departmental delivery information is not on the shipping label, Central Receiving and Delivery attempts to determine the identity of the recipient.
 If the identity is not determined, Central Receiving and Delivery may return the package to the supplier.

 Each purchase must be supported by itemized documentation of purchase, e.g., receipt, invoice, packing slip from the supplier, or web/e-mail confirmation.